 Licensees should submit accurate and (where instructed) audited figures of their data for the relevant period.
 Further guidance is provided below.

 All costs are to be entered on a cash controllable basis (see Glossary).
 Cash controllable means exclusive of all provisions and all accruals and prepayments that are not incurred as part of the ordinary level of business.

+To address issues identified with the current data selection and the subsequent validation process of the RRP data extract, the following worksheet is not required to be submitted to Ofgem in the forthcoming reporting year (2018/19): 6.9_SHE Transmission local generation volume driver.

+8.5.
+For the reporting year 2018/19 onward, data will be sourced from the annual “Volume Driver” submitted by SHE Transmission; the responsibility for inserting the input data in the “UserInput” sheet of the “Volume Driver” workbook, and running the workbook will remain with SHE Transmission.
+This solution allows Ofgem to focus on validating and comparing the information provided by SHET in the “Volume Driver” workbook and in table 4.2a of the RRP, rather than on data manipulation the current process of data selection within the RRP.

 Overview of worksheets

+8.6.
 The worksheets included within this chapter are: